Kuanhao-Chao/LiftOn/docs/source/index.rst

 Who is it for❓
 ====================================

+LiftOn is designed for researchers and bioinformaticians who are interested in genome annotation.
+Specifically, it is beneficial in the following scenarios:

-1. If you have sequenced and assembled a new genome and need to annotate it, LiftOn is the ideal choice for generating annotations.
+1. If you have sequenced and assembled a new genome and require annotation, LiftOn provides an efficient solution for generating annotations for your genome.

-2. If you want to do comparative genomics analysis, run liftOn to lift-over and compare annotations!
+2. LiftOn is an excellent tool for those looking to perform comparative genomics analysis.
+It facilitates the lifting over and comparison of gene contents between different genomes, aiding in understanding evolutionary relationships and functional genomics.

-3. If you wish to utilize the finest CHM13 annotation, you can run LiftOn!
-We have also pre-generated the `T2T_CHM13_LiftOn.gff3 <ftp://ftp.ccb.jhu.edu/pub/LiftOn/human_refseq/lifton.gff3>`_ file for your convenience.
+3. For researchers interested in using T2T-CHM13 annotations, try LiftOn!
+Additionally, we have pre-generated the `T2T_CHM13_LiftOn.gff3 <ftp://ftp.ccb.jhu.edu/pub/LiftOn/human_refseq/lifton.gff3>`_ file for your convenience.

 |